fredhutchio/RNAseq/concepts/class1.md

 ## Overview of RNAseq workflows

-FIXME: diagram of overall process (same as skills)
+IMAGE: diagram of overall process (same as skills course)

-describe range of applications for RNAseq
+FIXME: applications for RNAseq (DGE)

 > Although this isn't a technical/coding course,
 > we'll mention the names of software commonly applied for each step.